andreadepolis/andreadepolis.github.io/content/home/working_papers.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured
+widget: portfolio
 active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 70

 title: 'Working papers'
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: workingpapers
   # Choose how much pages you would like to display (0 = all pages)
   count: 0
   # Choose how many pages you would like to offset by